negomi/react-burger-menu/README.md

 <Menu disableCloseOnEsc />
 ```

-#### Custom `window.onkeydown` handler
+#### Custom `keydown` handler

-For more control over global keypress functionality, you can override the handler that this component sets for `window.onkeydown`, and pass a custom function.
+For more control over global keypress functionality, you can override the handler that this component sets for `window.addEventListener('keydown', handler)`, and pass a custom function.
 This could be useful if you are using multiple instances of this component, for example, and want to implement functionality to ensure that a single press of the Escape key closes them all.

 ``` javascript
 const closeAllMenusOnEsc = (e) => {